File Sharing via the internet - Is there a Pain-Free Way ?

 blog on the subject for more details), and thus confidential material such as

-personal details are at risk, and should never be sent by email without additional encryption.
+personal details are at risk of being intercepted, and should never be sent by email without additional encryption.

 can, and sometimes do, appropriate and sell-on any data you consign to the